Civil Liability Bill: Commons remaining stages

-MPs debated the second reading of the Civil Liability Bill in the House of Commons on Tuesday 4 September 2018.
+MPs debated the remaining stages of the Civil Liability Bill in the House of Commons on Tuesday 23 October 2018.

 The Lord Chancellor and Secretary of State for Justice, David Gauke, opened the debate on the second reading of the Bill.

 The Shadow Lord Chancellor and Shadow Secretary of State for Justice, Richard Burgon, responded on behalf of the Opposition.

 The Bill was read a second time without a division.
 It has now been committed to a Public Bill Committee and will report to the House by 9 October 2018.

 - Watch Parliament TV: second reading of the Civil Liability Bill